 After matching, we can enrich our data with the reconciled data.
 We want to add columns based on the reconciled values:

-We can now select the properties we want to add and preview them.
+We can now select the properties we want to add (using the search field and picking one of the suggestions for what we typed, or from the the prefilled list below the search field) and preview them.
 Here, we choose

 Beruf oder Beschäftigung,